8 Best Homeowners Insurance Companies in Maryland of 2025

 Liability

-If you cause bodily injury or property damage to another person unintentionally or through neglect, your insurance will pay for any medical bills that the injured person racks up.
+If you cause bodily injury or property damage to another person unintentionally or through neglect, your insurance will pay for any medical bills the injured person raises.

-If the injured person ends up suing you, rest assured that your liability coverage will pay for any legal fees and legal representation.
+If the injured person sues you, rest assured that your liability coverage will pay for any legal fees and representation.

 Medical

 This policy pays if someone is injured on your property and needs medical treatment, regardless of who’s at fault.
-Also pays if you, a family member, or a pet like a dog injures someone elsewhere.
+Also, pay if you, a family member, or a pet like a dog injures someone elsewhere.

 Personal Property

-This pays to repair or replace your personal belongings that are stolen or damaged in a covered peril, whether that happens in your home or while you are on a vacation or a business trip, basically any place where you are not at home or far from home.
+This pays to repair or replace your personal belongings that are stolen or damaged in a covered peril, whether in your home or while you are on a vacation or a business trip, basically, any place where you are not home or far from home.

 Loss of Use